tingstad/notes/signals.md

 ## Unix processes

 Every process, except the root process, has a parent (environment variables etc. are inherited).
-This gives ut a process tree.
+This gives us a process tree.
 When a program runs a new command, that new process will be a child of the original process.
 If a parent is killed, the child will get a new parent (an ancestor process).